 Paying for Gas

 You can pay for gas in Costa Rica with credit card.
 If you’re paying with credit card, hand him the card and get out so you can always see your card.
 Make sure to check your receipt and see that the price on the meter matches what you are charged.
-Most gas stations in Costa Rica take AMEX and credit cards like Visa and Mastercard.
+Most gas stations in Costa Rica take AMEX, Visa and Mastercard.

 They will require a signature and after that, you’re good to go.